cruiseric/lyft_interview_test/readme.md

-This is a example app made for the Lyft Interview Test https://lyft-interview-test.glitch.me/
+This is a example app made for the Lyft Interview Test, specifically for the Lyft Software Engineering Apprenticeship

+Details of the test can be found on https://lyft-interview-test.glitch.me/

 App uses node and express